mturk/cygwrun/README.md

 ## Environment variables

-Since Cygwrun presumes that it's called by some Cygwin process, it translates current environment variables from posix to windows paths automatically.
+Any Cygwin program that calls Cygwrun, will already translate most of the known environment variables to Windows format, but not all of them.

-Cygwin program that calls Cygwrun, will already translate most of the known environment variables to Windows format, but not others.
-Cygwrun will translate all environment variables which value is a valid posix path to Windows format.
+Cygwrun presumes that it's called from some Cygwin process, and it will try to translate all environment variables from posix to windows notation.

-Note that some environment variables are allways removed from the current environment variable list that is passed to chiled process, like `OLDPWD` or `PS1`.
+Note that some environment variables are allways removed from the current environment variable list that is passed to child process, like `OLDPWD` or `PS1`.

 The full list of variables that are allways removed is defined